Open-Models-Startup/docs-vite/docs/guides/user-guide/what-is-openmodels.md

 ### Entire programming workflow

-One click and our Codeflow IDE spins up a whole code editor with git integration and hot-reloading preview.
+One click and our iEcho IDE spins up a whole code editor with git integration and hot-reloading preview.
 Now all you need for your dev work is just a browser.

 ### Straightforward docs editing